mnemnion/obelizmo/README.md

 This library provides a flexible system for marking up text, a practice referred to in ancient days as [Obelism](https://en.wikipedia.org/wiki/Obelism).
 A relic of this use is the [obelus](https://en.wikipedia.org/wiki/Obelus), which you know is an oddball word, since in English, it means `÷` or `†`, depending.

 The goal of `obelizmo` is to provide a performant and output-agnostic way to mark up a string, keeping the metadata and the text separate.
+A claim like "output-agnostic" always has its limits: `obelizmo` in its present state is a capable obelist of ANSI escape sequences and HTML, and the mechanism provided is, perhaps, general enough to accomodate other formats as well.

+## Marking Strings

-To use the library, define an `enum` of all the categories of markup you intend to use, a simple example:
+To use the library, define an `enum` of all the categories of markup you intend to use.
+A simple example:

 ```zig
 const Colors = enum(u32) {